Skip to content

 Download a Water Right Application Form

-A temporary water use permit is required for significant short-term water uses, including glacier ice harvesting, which last less than 5 years.
+A temporary water use authorization is required for significant short-term water uses, including glacier ice harvesting, which last less than 5 years.
 This permit does not establish a water right but may help avoid conflicts with fish, wildlife, other resource users, or existing water right holders.

 Download an Application for Temporary Water Use